 - Guests viewing entertainment, in the form of live shows or theatrical scenes, will be separated from the performances and each other in accordance with social distancing requirements.

-- We have introduced new capacity limits for our indoor experiences and facilities (for example: shops, restaurants, theatres and guest service buildings).
+- We have introduced new capacity limits for our indoor experiences and facilities (for example: rides, shops, restaurants, theatres and guest service buildings).
 These restrictions will help ensure there is plenty of room for social distancing.

 - We have adapted or suspended some experiences and facilities to ensure that social distancing is suitably maintained.
-For example some games, interactive experiences and play areas have either been modified or suspended to ensure guest safety.
+For example some games, interactive experiences or play areas have either been modified or suspended to ensure guest safety.

 - We have installed new hygiene screens at many of our service counters and food stalls to help physically separate guests from employees.